-&lt;sup>2 As described in this section, the Corporation Chief Executive Officer (CEO) serves as an ex officio member of the Corporation Board but does not have voting rights.
+2 As described in this section, the Corporation Chief Executive Officer (CEO) serves as an ex officio member of the Corporation Board.

-&lt;sup>3 Gauthier, Stephen J., Government Finance Officers Association, Governmental Accounting, Auditing, and Financial Reporting, 2001, page 56.
+3 Gauthier, Stephen J., Government Finance Officers Association, Governmental Accounting, Auditing, and Financial Reporting, 2001, page 56.

 Importance of Fair Presentation